Kali: Dakshinakali

 Dakshinakali is the most popular form of Kali in Bengal.
 She is the benevolent mother, who protects her devotees and children from mishaps and misfortunes.
 There are various versions for the origin of the name Dakshinakali.
 Dakshina refers to the gift given to a priest before performing a ritual or to one's guru.
 Such gifts are traditionally given with the right hand.
 Dakshinakali's two right hands are usually depicted in gestures of blessing and giving of boons.
 One version of the origin of her name comes from the story of Yama, lord of death, who lives in the south (dakshina).
 When Yama heard Kali's name, he fled in terror, and so those who worship Kali are said to be able to overcome death itself.

 Dakshinakali is typically shown with her right foot on Shiva's chest—while depictions showing Kali with her left foot on Shiva's chest depict the even more fearsome Vamakali.
 Vamakali is usually worshipped by non-householders.

 The pose shows the conclusion of an episode in which Kali was rampaging out of control after destroying many demons.
-Lord Vishnu, Kali's brother, confronted Kali in an attempt to cool her down.
-She was unable to see beyond the limitless power of her rage and Lord Vishnu had to move out of her way.
+Vishnu confronted Kali in an attempt to cool her down.
+She was unable to see beyond the limitless power of her rage and Vishnu had to move out of her way.
 Seeing this the devas became more fearful, afraid that in her rampage, Kali would not stop until she destroyed the entire universe.
 Shiva saw only one solution to prevent Kali's endless destruction.
-Lord Shiva lay down on the battlefield so that Goddess Mahakali would have to step on him.
+Shiva lay down on the battlefield so that Goddess Mahakali would have to step on him.
 When she saw her consort under her foot, Kali realized that she had gone too far.
 Filled with grief for the damage she had done, her blood-red tongue hung from her mouth, calming her down.
 In some interpretations of the story, Shiva was attempting to receive Kali's grace by receiving her foot on his chest.